-It is the mission at IEEE to promote STEM students, and it was with great pleasure that we at CPMT, Santa Clara Valley Chapter, were able to assist some students financially to achieve their dreams.
-We decided to award four student grants of $1,000 each, divided between two undergraduate and two graduate students.
+It is the mission at IEEE to promote STEM students, and it was with great pleasure that the Santa Clara Valley Chapter of IEEE’s Electronics Packaging Society (EPS) , can assist local students financially to achieve their dreams.
+We have a Grant Application Process that you can download and review.

-The students we considered were majoring in either materials science, materials engineering, mechanical engineering, chemical engineering, or electrical engineering, with a focus including semiconductor and MEMS components and packaging, as well as manufacturing of some kind.
+The students we like to consider may be pre-engineering students at one of our local Community Colleges, or students majoring in either materials science, materials engineering, mechanical engineering, chemical engineering, or electrical engineering, with a focus that may include semiconductor and MEMS components and packaging, as well as some aspects of manufacturing.

 Our students who were awarded grants for our 2015 cycle include:

 Harjeet Hansi, San Jose State University: “As an engineer, I want to help solve every problem but that is not possible.
 Currently, I want to help society by being able to make technology that serves everyone.
 As more products are being used by the consumer and the amount of consumers using data increases, the bandwidth must be available to support the transmission of data.
 I can accomplish this goal by making data transfer more efficient and faster.
 This relates to CPMT because the senior design project I am currently working on aims to increase data transfer via fiber optics and photonics.
 With the help of this grant I can accomplished my goals and help society.”

 Toan Ta, San Jose State University: “The unforgettable sacrifices that my family has made are the biggest motivation for me to become an engineer and achieve a higher degree.
 Being the first generation of my family to make it to college, I have personally experienced how education is a privilege, not a right.
 As an undergraduate student, I am always self-motivated and self-interested in learning and exposing to an excited field of materials science.”